sardorml/sardorml/README.md

 I am a frontend developer but I double in backend as well.
 My specialty is tranforming beatiful designs into dynamic and responsive applications.
 During my free time I like to explore cryptography and blockchains and try to learn more about security.

 Projects that I have worked on:
-- [leagueoftraders.io](https://leagueoftraders.io) is a social-trading app that gamifies the crypto trading experience.
+- leagueoftraders.io is a social-trading app that gamifies the crypto trading experience.
-- Created a banking application at [uzumbank.uz](https://uzumbank.uz).
+- Created a banking application at uzumbank.uz
-- Developed a crypto currency wallet at [MetaMui](https://sovereignwallet.network/) with capabilities such as sending and reciving various cryptocurrencies, messaging and sending cryto coins to friends.
-All using React Native.
+- Developed a crypto currency wallet at MetaMui with messaging and send/receive crypto capabilites.
-- Created a Defi protocols analytics web app using NextJs as a side project.
-Visit at [defilens.xyz](https://defilens.xyz)

 Visit my Portfolio page to see more of what i have worked on at [sardor.xyz](https://sardor.xyz)